Will a Military Conviction Show up on a Background Check? (Full Answer)

 The short answer is “NO,” individuals are not required to disclose military affiliation, but they should weigh the costs against the benefits carefully before deciding.

-Does A Background Check Show Military Discharge?
+Does a Background Check Show Military Discharge?

 Most background checks will not show military discharge, though related convictions will pop up.
 Government employers or applications for security clearance will be able to access discharge information.18,24

-Does A DD214 Show Up On A Background Check?
+Does a DD214 Show Up on a Background Check?

 A DD-214 Form is provided to service members upon discharge.
 It provides details from the dates of service and service experience to the conditions of discharge.
 Though the DD-214 is not available for public records, these discharge papers are part of military records.